 2017 – today

-This version adopted the color of the emblem from the earliest period, making all elements bright – scarlet.
+This version adopted the emblem’s color from the earliest period, making all elements bright—scarlet.
 “C,” “o,” and “e” have curves, unlike the letter “k,” which is angular.
 The black color completely disappeared to avoid a mood contrast.

 Font and Colors

 At first glance, the inscriptions in logos from different years may seem to be set in the same font.
-However, this is not the case: each emblem contains text that is slightly different from the others, even if just in minor details, like a shadow.
+However, this is not the case: each emblem contains text slightly different, even in minor details, like a shadow.
 The top line is set in the italic font Loki Cola, and the bottom in Coke4U.
 Both are proprietary and custom-developed.

 The palette is predominantly red, sometimes with the addition of black.
 The red has several shades – from bright scarlet to pastel raspberry.
-The Coca-Cola Corporation established its signature color in 1950; since then, it has been present on all its signs.
+The Coca-Cola Corporation established its signature color in 1950; it has been present on all its signs since then.
 This choice is obvious: red instantly attracts the eye, causing an explosion of emotions.